juancq/juancq.github.io/index.md

 -  **A Model of Creative Design Using Collaborative Interactive Genetic Algorithms**
 A. Banerjee, **J. C. Quiroz**, and S. J. Louis
-Third International Conference on Design Computing and Cognition, DCC 2008 (30% Acceptance Rate)
+Design Computing and Cognition, DCC 2008 (30% Acceptance Rate)

 -  **Interactive Genetic Algorithms for User Interface Design**
 **J. C. Quiroz**, S. J. Louis, A. Shankar, and S. M. Dascalu